Ibn Abi al-Izz: Controversies

 Qāḍi ‘Ayaḍ, the famous Ash‘arī theologian and Mālikī jurist, wrote in his renowned work, Ash-Shifa.
 As for small sins, a group of the Salaf as well as others uphold its possibility.
 This is also the view of Abū Ja‘far Aṭ-Ṭabarī and other scholars of fiqh, ḥadīth and kalām...
 Another group has refrained from saying anything positive on this issue.
 Rationally, it cannot be ruled out that they might commit small sins, but as for textual sources, there is nothing definitive either way.
 A third group of jurists and theologians uphold their absolute infallibility.It seems that those who indicted Ibn Abī Al-Īzz on this issue belonged to this third group.
 The other points on which Ibn Abī Al-Īzz was indicted were problems such as whether it is correct to say, “The Prophet is sufficient for me,” “Prophet, intercede on my behalf,” or “Had the Prophet not been created, the heavens would not have been brought into being.”
-Concerning the first statement, Ibn Abī Al-Īzz seems to have been inspired by what Ibn AlQayyīm wrote on this issue in Zād al-Ma‘ād.
+Concerning the first statement, Ibn Abī Al-Īzz seems to have been inspired by what Ibn al-Qayyīm wrote on this issue in Zād al-Ma‘ād.
 The second point has been taken up in the Commentary under the discussion of intercession.
 As for the third statement, Ibn Abī Al-Īzz pointed out that such statements can only be made on the basis of textual sources, and since there were no relevant texts, one should refrain from making such statements.

 Death

 Some time after Ibn Abī Al-Īzz was released from prison, one of his well-wishers pleaded with the emir, Sayf ad-Dīn Balghuk Ibn 'Abdullah An-Nasīrī, to reinstate him in his position and to restore his stipend.
 The emir agreed and issued the relevant orders.
 Ibn Abī Al-Īzz resumed teaching at Jawharīyyāh and delivered sermons in the Mosque of Afram in the month of Rabi‘ al-Awwal in 791/1389.

-But this occupation proved to be short-lived.
-The following year, in the month of Dhul-Qi‘dah in 792/1390, death overtook him..
-He was buried in the cemetery of Qasiyun.
+But this occupation proved to be short-lived; he died in the month of Dhul-Qi‘dah the following year, 792/1390, and was buried in the cemetery of Qasiyun.

-His works
+Works

-Besides the Commentary, which was his magnum opus, he authored a great number of books, including:
+Besides the Commentary, which was his magnum opus, he wrote many books, including: